BarinthusBio/epitope_aligner/README.md

 ## Set up
 Create a virtual environment with `python3 -m venv .venv`.
+Activate that environment with `. .venv/bin/activate`.
 Install in editable mode with `pip install -e .`.
-Activat that environment with `. .venv/bin/activate`.
 Deactivate it with `deactivate`.

 ## Nox